is4tomj/yass/README.md

 ### Yubikey NEO

 A Yubikey NEO is better than nothing, but if you must use a NEO, then you should be rigorous about removing your NEO from your computer immediately after you perform a crypto operation.
-Be sure you have [upgraded your firmware](https://developers.yubico.com/ykneo-openpgp/SecurityAdvisory%202015-04-14.html).
 Unlike Yubikey 4, Yubikey NEO does not have the "touch for crypto operations" feature.
-Accordingly, you should remove your Yubikey NEO from your computer after you finish each a cyrpto operation.
+Accordingly, you should remove your Yubikey NEO when you are not using it for crypto operations or authentication.
+Be sure you have [upgraded your firmware](https://developers.yubico.com/ykneo-openpgp/SecurityAdvisory%202015-04-14.html)

 # Usage